amnesica/F-Droid-Guide/README.md

-# F-Droid guide for adding a new app
+# Guide for adding an app to F-Droid
 Simple instructions for adding an app to F-Droid.
 For more instructions visit [the official Gitlab repo](https://gitlab.com/fdroid/fdroiddata/blob/master/CONTRIBUTING.md).
 Goal of the steps below is to create a merge request on their offical repo so they can add your app.

 ## Steps